-Nintendo has no intention of stifling free to play inside the company’s development culture if new franchises warrant the business model, according to Nintendo president Satoru Iwata.
+Nintendo has no intention of stifling free-to-play inside the company’s development culture if new franchises warrant the business model, according to Nintendo president Satoru Iwata.
 While established franchises won’t be getting the zero price point treatment any time soon, there is plenty of scope to experiment with IPs that have yet to find a fanbase.

 “We [as an industry] can now do distribution by digital means as well as micro-transactions, and the ways to obtain money through supporting entertainment have increased.